FlowFuse/website/src/blog/2023/11/raspberry-pi-5-flowfuse-edge-agent.md

 title: "Install the FlowFuse Edge Agent on the Raspberry Pi 5"
 subtitle: "Managing your Raspberry Pi 5 with Node-RED through FlowFuse is easy to set up"
-description: "Managing your Raspberry Pi 5 with Node-RED through FlowFuse is easy to set up"
+description: Learn how to install the FlowFuse Edge Agent on the Raspberry Pi 5 effortlessly.
+Manage your device with Node-RED through FlowFuse with ease. easy to set up"
 authors: ["zeger-jan-van-de-weg"]
 date: 2023-11-07